 To the same pan add the pancetta, add more oil, if needed, stirring until the pancetta is lightly golden.
 Drain the porcini, reserving the liquor, then roughly chop them and add them to the pan with the celery, onions, carrots, garlic and thyme sprigs.
 Fry for 15 minutes, or until soft, stirring occasionally.

 Pour in the wine, let it reduce by half, then pour in the reserved porcini water (discarding just the last gritty bit), vegeta and the tomato passata.
 Fill the passata bottle with water and pour into the pan.
+Return beef cheeks to the pan, make sure it is covered by the liquid.
+Season with salt and pepper.
 Cover with a lid, bring to the boil.

 Pin it: www.pinterest.com.au/pin/399413060705490058